Creating Evergreen Content to Rank High on SERP

 As a startup, you probably don’t have enough funds, however, you still need to grow and market yourself, and as we all know, you need investments in marketing as well.

+There are many different tools for startups that you can use to grow, but some of them can be rather costly.
 However, luckily, there are many ways that you can promote your business without extra costs or at least limit them to the minimum.

 Another important point to focus on is email marketing campaigns.
 It is claimed to be "the gold standard of marketing".
 News concerning product updates, special pricing and discounts, and corporate news must be sent to your customers.
 Keep your e-mails short and avoid being annoying.
 Think proper about your subject line: It must be engaging to avoid reader's deletion.